brendanofallon/SNPSVM/README.md

 	Optional variant calling parameters

 		-q 2.0
-	Minimum quality to report a variant
+	Minimum (phred-scaled) quality to report a variant.
+(Note: quality scores reflect actual phred likelihood that variant is real, so quality cutoffs above 1 or 2 are not recommended unless you want extreme specificity.)

-		-d 5
+		-d 1
 	Minimum depth required for reporting a variant

 		-v 3